-Temales Busulfan injection can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
-Advise females of reproductive potential to use effective contraception during and after treatment with busulfan injection.
+Busulfan injection can cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].
+Advise females of reproductive potential to use effective contraception during treatment with busulfan injection and for 6 months following cessation of therapy.

-Busulfan injection may damage spermatozoa and testicular tissue, resulting in possible genetic fetal abnormalities.
-Males with female sexual partners of reproductive potential should use effecti contraception during and after treatment with busulfan injection [see Nonclinical Toxicology (13.1)].
+Busulfan injection may damage spermatozoa and testicular tissue, resulting in possible genetic busulant injection may barriage sperimatory and testication asset, resulting in possine general fetal abnormalities.
+Males with female sexual partners of reproductive potential should use effective contraception during treatment with busulfan injection and for 3 months after cessation of therapy [see Nonclinical Toxicology (13.1)].